-When you nourish your body with healthy stuff (at least 80 percent of the time), notice how you have more energy.
+When you nourish your body with whole foods, notice how you have more energy.

-You feel better.
 You’re more alert.
 You’re stronger.
-You get to experience more of life.
+You get to experience all the shades and hues of life.

 Feel good about yourself and your body image will instantly improve.

-Times when, for no discernible reason, you will awake feeling self-conscious and gross.
+Times when, for no discernible reason, you will awake feeling self-conscious and a little bit gross.

 I’m here to tell you that’s ok too.
 We all have days like that!

 When this happens, be extra kind to yourself.
 Let yourself feel whatever it is that you need to feel.